bartikowskiw/marc_reader/README.md

 MarcReader
 ==========

-This library is intedend for the use in cases where speed is critical.
+This library is intended for use cases where speed is critical.
 It is *way* faster than [Pear/File_MARC](https://github.com/pear/File_MARC) especially when just some of the fields are needed.
 This makes the class well suited for indexing large record sets.